 I am confident, personable and highly self-motivated.
 My friends and colleagues know me to be a positive, organised, sensitive and professional leader and team-member.
-I strongly believe in promoting positive and healthy workplaces and learning environments.
-That’s why I work with social justice organisations like Juvenile Justice International, CulturesafeNZ and FuturesNZ.
-I am also a Trustee of the registered charity Clean Green New Zealand Trust and engage in pro-bono work for non-profit groups that share my values and ethics.
+I strongly believe in promoting positive and healthy workplaces and non-discriminatory learning environments.
+That’s why I work with social justice organisations and engage in pro-bono work for non-profit groups that share my values and ethics.

 I have published a wide range of writing, as an academic, researcher and journalist.
 My diverse international experience in commercial and public sectors provides me with a broad perspective, along with personal understanding of the transformative power within learning.
 My teaching, consultancy, research and mentoring roles reflect my Humanistic approach together with my strong sense of social justice.
-In 2017 I was awarded Fellow of the Higher Education Research & Development Society of Australasia (HERDSA).
 I present my research at international conferences and regularly undertake peer-review of texts for a range of inter/national academic journals.

 Oct 2010 – Dec 2013.
 PhD in Education (completed a full-time scholarship).
 Canterbury Christ Church University, Kent.
 UK.
 Thesis Title: Performativity and Affectivity: Lesson Observations in England’s Further Education (Tertiary) Colleges.
 My qualitative research investigated quality control policies in post-compulsory education and teachers’ emotional labour.
 My thesis was published by Springer and is available here.

 2007- May 2008.
-MA Lifelong Education.
+Masters in Lifelong Education.
 Awarded Distinction University of Nottingham, UK.
 My dissertation was focused on the emotional intelligence of teaching in post-compulsory education sectors.

 2006-2007: Post-Graduate Diploma in Continuing Education Training: PGDipCET Awarded Distinction University of Nottingham, UK.
 This is a UK tertiary teaching qualification, endorsed by Higher Education Authority & INZ.